sgarg5858/runtime-performance-in-angular/README.md

 Problem is Angular can't know if the return value of function will be same or not so it ends up calling it again & again for no reason.

 We can make use of pure pipes here!

+Lets optimize step by step

+First step => We will implement onPush Change Detection Strategy => Because what happens is when we type in frontend section , it runs change detection for both frontend & backend lists => One thing is for sure when we are interacting with frontend section we dont want backend to be checked.
+Since we have instances of engineer-list components => we can use immutables library to create new references on changes (efficiently) & we use onPush, so angular runs only in one section where interaction is happening!

+Results=>

+1. Performance Tab & Angular devtools you can compare results for both with & without onPush for engineer-list!